sabintiwari/ClientServer/README.md

 server 3000 ./Records.txt
 ```

-Once the server is running and waiting for requests, run the client by passing three arguments (address, port, timestep, and filename):
+Once the server is running and waiting for requests, run the client by passing four arguments (address, port, timestep, and filename):

 ```bash
 client localhost 3000 0.1 ./Transactions.txt
 ```

-The logs from the programs will be saved in the logs directory.
+The logs from the programs will be saved in the logs directory if there exists one.
+The `make compile` creates the log directory in the same level as the Makefile.
 Each client process will have its own program log file and an associated transactions log file.
-The server has one log file.
+The transactions log file will have the average time taken for transactions at the end.
+The server has one log file that has information on the requests from clients and interal server processing.
 There are local timestamps in the log files.

 ***
 #### Design
 ***
 The overall design of the code was based on basic client-server communication functionality.
 The client reads in the transaction input file and writes each of those to the socket.
 While the server waits for a client connection to be made and the transactions to be sent over.
 Once the connection is made by the client, the server reads in the transaction data first, tries to perform the transaction, and sends a response if the transaction was successful or not.
 The client waits for a response after sending the transaction to see if it was successful or not.

 There were some tradeoffs that had to be made.
 For example, I was not able to modularize the classes as much as possible.
+There are few duplicate code that could be made into functions and classes to make the program code cleaner and more efficient.
+For example, the generic number to string conversion using `std::ostringstream` is located both in the `Server` and the `Client` programs that could be moved to a utility module along with some other code.
+The `Server` program also has declarations of three `struct` objects that could be moved so the `Server` code would be cleaner.

-There are few duplicate code that could be made into functions and classes to make the program code much cleaner and efficient.
-I started adding a text based user interface that would allow to create custom queries from the `Client` program when a filename was not passed in the arguments.
+Initially, I started adding a text based user interface that would allow to create custom queries from the `Client` program when a filename was not passed in the arguments.
 Because of lack of time and the fact that I was spending a lot of time debugging the UI, I had to remove that feature.
 Now the `Client` only expects a transactions file with a proper list of transactions like so: `<time> <account> <type> <amount>`.
-I also wanted to use a lot of C++11 functionality like std::threads and other helpful functions but decided to stick to a lot of C functionality and used C++ only when needed.
+I also wanted to use a lot of C++11 functionality like `std::threads` and other helpful functions but decided to stick with most of the basic C functionality and used C++ only when needed.
 Making the program more C++ oriented with libraries and more class declarations would have made the code much shorter and efficient.
+It would also have made debugging the code a lot easier.

 ##### Threading and Synchronization

 The `Server` program has threading capabilities for each of the `Client` request that comes through.
-Each of the worker threads will check if the account exists that the transactions will be performed on.
+There is a thread that gets kicked off initially that handles `accept` calls for each `Client` requests.
+This thread will kick off other worker threads.
+Each of the worker threads will check if the account that the transactions will be performed on exists in the records.
 The checking of the account is handled by threads as well.
 Before reading the `std::vector<Record>`, there is locking so that there aren't updates being peformed at the same time reads are being performed.
 If the account exists, `pthread_cond_t` will be used to wait until the `Record.is_locked` value is 0.
 Once the value is 0, the `Record.is_locked` will be set to 1, the transaction will be performed based on `Transaction.type`, and finally the `Record.is_locked` will be set to 0 as well as the the `pthread_cond_t` will be used to signal the condition.
 There is also a thread for the `Server` program's internal interest accumulator that keeps running as long as the `Server` is running and performs the interest transaction at set intervals.
-After each transaction the data is written to the file and the locking and synchronization to the file are handled in the same manner as the `Record` object.
+After each transaction, the data is written to the file and the locking and synchronization to the file are handled in the same manner as the `Record` object.
+There is a `struct` that has the threads, locks, and condition variables in the `Server` program.

 ##### Main Files

 `Server`: `server.cpp`

 * The `Server` program first initializes the `std::vector<Record>` using the records input file.
-If anything fails here (IO error, invalid record input,etc.) the program will exit.
-Then `Server` intializes the socket based on the information provided as arguments and then binds the socket to the address.
-The main loop of `Server` listens for a client request, creates a thread to handle a request, and closes the connection once the client sends call to end.
-Each thread, once spawned, will wait to read data from the client, converts the buffer to `Transaction` object, performs the transaction, and send a response (`Record.balance` if successful, `-1` if account not found, and `-2` if insufficient funds).
+If anything fails here (IO error, invalid record input, etc.) the program will exit.
+Then `Server` intializes the socket based on the port provided as arguments and then binds the socket to its address.
+The main loop of `Server` listens for a client requests, creates a thread to handle the requests, and closes the connection once the client sends a call to end.
+Each thread, once spawned, will wait to read data from the client, converts the buffer to `Transaction` object, performs the transaction, and sends a response (`Record.balance` if successful, `-1` if account not found, and `-2` if insufficient funds).
 Those steps keep happenning in a loop until the client sends "finish" as the data. `Server` uses `Logger` to create a log file and write to `std::cout`.
 The log file will be `logs/_server_log_file.txt`.  `Server` program contains the `struct` objects that store the socket and thread information.
-Those are used to transfer the data to the thread functions. `Server` also uses the `accumulate_interest()` function in a thread to update the records at fixed intervals.
+Those are used to transfer the data to the thread functions. `Server` also uses the `accumulate_interest()` function in a thread to update the records at a fixed interval of 30s.
 * The `Server` program has the following functions:
 ```c++
 std::string i_to_s(int value);